Chapter 1:

 “Ugh, come on!”
 I grumbled to myself as I picked up the device to finally look at the messages.

 He had planned a blind brunch date where I was supposed to meet his other nerdy friend.
 She liked fantasy books, Kaverns and Kobolds, and hanging out on the couch while watching shows, which was obviously a euphemism for the twenty-toe tango.
-The perfect woman for me and, yet, I wanted nothing to do with her.
+The perfect woman for me, yet I wanted nothing to do with her.

 Oh well, too late for that now.
 I thought, realizing I had slept through the date.
-Probably for the better anyways.
-Who even goes on brunch dates?
+Probably for the better anyway.
+For her.
+I mean, who even goes on brunch dates?
 I don’t even like crêpes.

-Ignoring the messages, I dropped the phone to the desk.
+Ignoring the messages, I dropped the phone on the desk.

 Alyx was only doing what he thought was best for me.
 He had said he didn’t like seeing me like this.
 That, for my sake, I should get out of the apartment with him more.

 But what did he know?
 He hadn’t lived my life.
 He didn’t understand the pain I felt by simply existing in this world.
-The only thing keeping me from truck-kunning myself was this story.
+The only thing keeping me from truck-kunning myself was this story—this chapter.
+And maybe, once this final arc was done and the story was over, and I knew how it all ended, then I'd play in traffic.
+Then I'd get to join her finally.

 Sighing, I looked towards the door that opened to the rest of the apartment.